task-proxemics/XLeRobot/docs/en/source/software/index.md

 ### Vision-based Object Following

 YOLO-powered object detection and tracking system.
 Run `3_so100_yolo_ee_control.py` to enable the robot to automatically follow detected objects (such as bottles) using computer vision.
 This demo requires no training and combines real-time object detection with end-effector control.

+You can check [Ultralytics official website](https://docs.ultralytics.com/models/) to try all kinds of different Vision-related models and applications in an extremely easy way.

 <video width="100%" controls>
   <source src="../_static/videos/Real_demos/yolo.mp4" type="video/mp4">